O7Mejri/O7Mejri/README.md

 - 👋 Hi, I’m @O7Mejri
-- 👀 I’m interested in AI and Web Developement.
+- 👀 I’m interested in Data Science, Artificial Intelligence and Web Developement.
-- 🌱 I’m currently learning React and Machine Learning
 - 💞️ I’m looking to collaborate on small projects for the porpuse of learning.
 - 📫 How to reach me: gmail: oussama.mejri@enis.tn or anything else..